If you’ve ever tried doing so, you’d know how problematic data sorting in Excel could be.

 - Array – This defines the range or array containing the data that needs to be sorted.

 - By Array – This is the array based on which the data needs to be sorted.
-It can be a single column or row.

-- Sort Order – There are two options to be chosen under this argument i.e. 1 or -1.
+- Sort Order – There are two options to be chosen under this argument, i.e. 1 or -1.

 Return Value